AorySoft/Slackbot/readme.md

 ### Feedback Flow

-1. User reacts with a thumbs-down to an incorrect answer
+1. User reacts with "-1" to an incorrect answer
-2. The system stores the question and incorrect answer in the database
+2. The system stores the question in the database
 3. Admin reviews the flagged question in the dashboard
 4. Admin provides the correct answer
 5. The corrected Q&A pair is added to the improved FAISS index for future use